 Am I eligible?

-To be a language assistant in Germany, you must fulfil the general eligibility criteria (EU citizenship, native-level English, etc.).
+To be a language assistant in Germany, you must fulfil the general eligibility criteria, be aged 30 or under and have B1 level German.

 Where can I go?